praveenkumar3245/ecommerce-customer-intelligence/README.md

 git push -u origin main
 ```

-Before publishing, replace `YOUR_USERNAME`, add your name/contact links at the top of this README, and optionally attach the `.pbix` created in Power BI Desktop under Releases if you want to keep the Git history lightweight.
+Before publishing, replace `YOUR_USERNAME`, add your name/contact links at the top of this README, and optionally attach the `.pbix` created in Power BI Desktop under Releases if you want to keep the Git history lightweight

-## Interview talk track

-> I built a reproducible e-commerce analytics workflow from raw behavioral and transaction data through a SQL warehouse, Pandas analysis, and stakeholder dashboards.
-The most important result was not a chart: Affiliate customers produced 123% higher 90-day revenue than the portfolio average, while 982 high-value customers had become at risk.
-I translated those findings into controlled acquisition and retention tests with measurable guardrails, and I reconciled the same metric contract across SQL, Python, Excel, and Power BI.

 ## License